jzabroski/Home/Books/ThinkAgain/README.md

 Use it to get people to reconsider their views.

-> Personal Note: This reminds me of the question Peter Attia likes to ask, "What would it take for you to believe this were true?"
+> Personal Note: This reminds me of the question Peter Attia likes to play, The "What would you have to believe?" game, which is a "way to probe the limits of what biology could tell us".
+We got a little deep in the weeds.
+Suppose two scenarios.
+Scenario one, total nothing burger.
+If that is true, how would you explain the data?
+Scenario two, illness that wipes us off the map.
+If that is true, what would you have to believe?